Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Serving/README.md

 ```

 ## Providing a RESTful API
-My example apllication will respond to two routes:
+My example application will respond to two routes:
 * When calling `localhost:8000/`, you will get a JSON returned, representing the prediction for the [Data/Own_dat/MNIST-0.png](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/Data/Own_dat/MNIST-0.png) file, this route is used for demonstration purposes only.
 * The important route is `localhost:8000/predict`, which is used for the actual prediction request.
 It will expect a JSON as request parameter, containing a 2-dimensional integer array, representing the pixel values of a grayscale picture.
-Inside the 2D array, each array in the second dimension should contain the pixel information of a row of the picture (so the array should be of shape: [heigth][length])
+Inside the 2D array, each array in the second dimension should contain the pixel information of a row of the picture (so the array should be of shape: [height][length])

 ### Define application and route
 With flask, you can create your application by calling the `Flask()` constructor:
 ```python
 	app = Flask(__name__)
 ```
 Afterwards you can add a new route, by adding a function decorator.
-The function will then be executed, if the assosiated route is called:
+The function will then be executed, if the associated route is called:
 ```python
     @app.route("/predict", methods=['POST'])
     def predict():
 		...
 ```

 A requests parameter can be accessed by using the `flask.request` object.
 We are expecting an array with the name "picArray" inside a JSON to be passed.
-We can acces the array with:
+We can access the array with:
 ```python
     json = request.get_json()
     picArray = json["picArray"]